KohmeiK/3001-color-ball-sorter/README.md

 ## 3.1 (Each team member should do this, AFTER the 2 steps above)

-A private repository containing the robot firmware was created for every team prior to the start of this lab.
-You can clone the repository by running
+After you have set up your repository as the Step 2 suggested, you can clone the repository by running

 where `XX' should be replaced by your team number (for instance `01').
 ```